Skip to main content

 Written by Osmo Maksimainen

-Updated over a week ago
+Updated over 2 weeks ago

 Payout schedules

 Each payout will cost you price defined in the price list (currently 0.2e + VAT) and these are billed after each month based on the amount of payouts initiated.
 To get payouts, you must have used Timma Pay.
 There will be no payouts going out if your account's balance is zero.
 The model we are currently using is sales day + 2.
 This means that it takes Adyen two days to get the money from banks or card providers and then it's available in your Adyen account as pending balance.
 This will be then paid out based on your payout schedule.
+Additionally, to assist customers in tracking their payments, Timma Pay offers a comprehensive monthly payout report.
+This tool enables better visibility into transactions and payouts processed within a given month.

 Please keep it in mind that the day the payout has been initiated is not the same day that you actually get the money as there are bank delays between banks.
 In some cases you might receive the money on the same day, but it can take 1-2 business days.
+Delays can sometimes also stem from technical issues or challenges with payment issuers.
+These problems are actively being addressed by Timma's technical team to minimize disruptions.

 Please note that if there are are bank holidays or weekends, they will add delay to payouts since bank transfers are not being done during those days